 People attending for the first time need to have a referral letter from their doctor.
 They should also bring their Medicare card as Medicare meets the cost of the service.
 After diagnosis, people are usually reviewed six-monthly, or more often if needed.

-The clinic also provides access to other services in psychiatry, social work and neuropsychology as well as those offered by the Outreach Service such as speech pathology, occupational therapy, physiotherapy, diversional therapy and dietetics.
+The clinic also provides access to other services in psychiatry, social work and neuropsychology as well as those offered by the Outreach Service such as speech pathology, occupational therapy, physiotherapy and dietetics.